Are There Steps Of Grief? How Everyone Experiences Grief Differently

 Stage four: Depression, sadness, reflection, and loneliness

-The earlier stages of grief may be protective mechanisms to prevent a grieving person from reaching the depression stage.
+The earlier stages of grief may be defensive mechanisms to prevent a grieving person from reaching the depression stage.
 This fourth stage may occur later than other stages because it takes time for a person to reflect on their loss and fully realize its ramifications.

 In addition to pervasive sadness and hopelessness, the depression stage can lead to physical and cognitive symptoms, including difficulty concentrating, changes in sleep patterns, headaches, body aches, and digestive concerns.
 Depression can also cause people to isolate themselves from others, which can result in loneliness and a cycle that may exacerbate other symptoms.